curtcox/Viewer/README.md

-# SecureApp
+# Viewer

-SecureApp is a Flask based web application that demonstrates multi layer access control and integrates with OAuth providers.
+Viewer is a Flask based web application that demonstrates multi layer access control and integrates with OAuth providers.
 The project includes simple helper scripts so you can get up and running quickly.

 ## Quick start